 - The top vents let in rain

-- Needs to be secured firmly so it doesn’t blow away
+- It needs to be secured firmly, so it doesn’t blow away

 The telescoping poles are lightweight.
 They include ergonomically designed comfort grips to make it easy for anyone to set up.
 No need to reach above your head.

 The welded steel feet keep the shelter stable on concrete and asphalt surfaces.
 Once it’s up, the UV Guard features offer protection from the sun.
 When you’re ready to pack up, the compact frame folds down quickly and will fit inside most cars.